-However, the feeder is still exposed to the elements so you could build a shelter over it.
+However, the feeder is still exposed to the elements so you have to build a shelter over it.
 Depending on how extensive the roof is would determine how much weather is kept off the feed and table.

 Another basic feeder is a mounted game feeder.
 There are different styles to this as well, and much of it depends on what materials are used, not to mention your skill level and what tools you have.